 4. Love from a place of detachment: The concept of detached love comes from the Buddhist practice of detachment, which emphasizes that by letting go of our need to be attached to anything – our feelings, thoughts, or an outcome – we liberate ourselves.
 Loving detachment means becoming less emotionally hooked on a connection by not forgetting ourselves and our priorities before we met that person.
 In this way, we can love from a place of strength.

 Loving someone deeply feels like a leap of faith.
 There are no guarantees or prophecies that can offer comfort.
 We’ll be tested, and we will be hurt.
 That’s why to love another is an act of courage.
 But it’s better than closing ourselves off from love out of fear.
-In the end, taking the risk to experience the kind of love that’s transformative and enduring is always worth it.
+In the end, love takes courage – taking the risk to experience the kind of love that’s transformative and enduring is always worth it.

 All my best on your journey,

-Question for you: Do you experience a fear of vulnerability in your intimate relationships?
-What is getting in the way of you forming deeper connections, and how can you overcome it?
+Question for you: Do you experience a fear of vulnerability in your intimate relationships and how do you overcome it?
+Do you believe that love takes courage?

 Did you like this post?
 Sign up below, and I’ll send you more awesome posts like this every week.